R1EHB/R-MD-LaTeX/2019-prerequisites.md

-# Using LaTeX and Markdown for Reproducible Research #
+# Using R, Markdown, and Other Tools for Reproducible Research #

 When: **Tuesday**, August 13th, 2019 at **8:30 AM - 12:00 PM**